-Grapes were brought to the cellar for destemming and crushing.
-Grapes were left to macerate on the skins for 7 days at a maximum temperature of 27–28 °C (81-82 °F).
-Malolactic fermentation was completed by mid December.
-The wine was aged in stainless steel tanks for several months.
+Grapes were brought to the cellar, destemmed, and crushed.
+Maceration on the skins lasted for a period of 6 days at a temperature that did not exceed 27–28 °C (81-82 °F).
+Malolactic fermentation was completed by mid-December.
+The wine was then left to age in stainless steel tanks.
 Dolcetto was bottled in spring.

 Dolcetto is a historic wine from Piedmont’s long-established winemaking traditions.
 Aging occurs in steel vats in order to bring out the full expression of aromas and flavors characteristic of this grape variety.

 Dolcetto d’Alba is a lively ruby red color.
 The nose offers vivid sensations of freshly pressed grapes, floral notes, and hints of ripe fruit.
 On the palate it’s full-bodied and balanced with a pleasant almond finish.